UniLogin/UniLogin/README.md

 UniversalLogin is a design pattern for storing funds and connecting to Ethereum applications, aiming to simplify new users on-boarding.

+This repository is a monorepo including sdk, relayer, smart contracts and example.
+Each public sub-package is independently published to NPM.

 ## Disclaimer

 This is a work in progress.
 Expect breaking changes.
 The code has not been audited and therefore can not be considered secure.